biobakery/synmetap/README.md

 	**c_Reads_No**

 	This is the number of resulting sequences.
 You can see it as the number of sequences that are successfully sequenced by the sequencer.
+	**c_Read_Len**

+	This is the read length of each single read (either the forward read or the backward read).
+It accepts an integer within certain range or a single character "d".
+The range of the accepted integers is determined by the error model.
+Since the error model is derived based on real sequencing data with a given read length, the simulation cannot reconstruct sequencing data from plateforms with longer output sequence length.

 	**c_Min_Contig_Len**